La Totale!

 La Totale!
+(The Total, a French expression roughly meaning "the complete package") is a 1991 French spy comedy film directed by Claude Zidi and starring Thierry Lhermitte, Miou-Miou, Eddy Mitchell and Michel Boujenah.
+It centers on a spy (Lhermitte) who lives a double life as an ordinary white collar worker, with his family unaware of his true identity.
+Meanwhile his wife (Miou-Miou), bored by their monotonous life, begins an affair with a con artist pretending to be a spy (Boujenah).

-(The Total!) is a 1991 French spy comedy film directed by Claude Zidi.
-The film was the basis for director James Cameron's 1994 action comedy True Lies.
+The film was released in France by AMLF on December 18, 1991.
+It was later the basis for director James Cameron's 1994 action comedy True Lies.

 Plot

-François Voisin is a telecommunications employee with an ostensibly unremarkable life.
-In reality François is a secret agent.
-He is reputed to be one of the best in his profession earning him the moniker l'Épée or, "The Sword".
-He hides his activities from his wife.
+François Voisin lives in a double life.
+To his family and the outside world, he is a telecommunications employee with an ostensibly ordinary life.
+In reality, he is an elite secret agent, reputed to be one of the best in his profession, earning him the moniker l'Épée ("The Sword").

 François is coming home on his 40th birthday, for which his wife has secretly prepared a surprise party with old friends with whom he used to fence.
 He is called back by his colleague Albert for a mission involving planting a microphone in an arms smuggler's car.
 He succeeds after a struggle.
 As he arrives home, his friends mock his "boring" life.

 The planted microphone leads the Secret Service to a prostitute.
 After infiltrating her apartment and planting a camera, they discover she is helping a missile expert and the smuggler to meet.
 They then intercept and destroy a missile convoy.
-Meanwhile, François' wife Hélène is living a monotonous life.
+Meanwhile, François' wife, Hélène, is living a monotonous life.

-Hélène then meets Simon, who pretends to be a secret agent while in reality he is a car dealer living in a caravan.
+Hélène then meets Simon, who claims to be a spy, but is actually a car dealer living in a caravan, who uses the ruse to seduce women.
 François discovers Hélène is meeting someone in secrecy and believes she is cheating.
-He therefore uses the agency's resources to spy on her and find out more about Simon.
+He uses the agency's resources to spy on her and find out more about Simon.
 When Simon lures Hélène to his caravan, François kidnaps both of them.
-He makes his wife believe that Simon was a terrorist and then makes Hélène believe she has to work for the agency to secure her freedom.
+He makes his wife believe that Simon is a terrorist and then makes Hélène believe she has to work for the agency to secure her freedom.
 She is unaware that François is behind this, and gets sent to a hotel room for a mission where he plans on surprising her.
 At this point, they both get kidnapped by henchmen of the arms dealer.
 After François admits his true identity to Hélène, he manages for them to escape.
 They thwart the arms dealer's plan of blowing up a football stadium in Paris and all ends well.

 The film concludes with François' 41st birthday.
-He and Hélène kidnap a dangerous man who turns out to be Simon pretending to be someone else.
+He and Hélène, now working together as secret agents, capture the famous terrorist Carlos the Jackal, who turns out to be Simon pretending to be Carlos.

 Cast

+Remake

+La Totale! was remade into the American action comedy film True Lies (1994), directed by James Cameron, starring Arnold Schwarzenegger and Jamie Lee Curtis in the lead roles.